-After the dissertation committee chair has been selected, the student identifies four additional committee members in consultation with the Chair, for a total of five dissertation committee members.
-At least three of the five committee members must be faculty in the Department of Education; at least one member must be from outside of the department, but up to two can be.
-The dean of the Graduate School serves as an ex-officio member.
+After the dissertation committee chair has been selected, the student identifies at least two additional committee members in consultation with their Dissertation Chair, for a total of at least three dissertation committee members.
+The student should discuss their tentative dissertation topic with potential committee members and clarify the roles of all committee members before identifying the committee.

+At least two of the three dissertation committee members must be faculty in the Department of Education, and at least one member must be a voting faculty member of the Department of Education.
+At least one member must be from outside of the department, either from another department at UNH or from outside the university.
+The dean of the Graduate School serves as an ex-officion member.
 An individual who does not hold an appointment in the Graduate School may be considered as a committee member, usually from another college or university.
 That person's vita must be submitted to the Dean of the Graduate School for approval.